Chwilka...

 • No referral needed: Go directly to a dermatologist, orthopedist, or cardiologist without a GP visit first

 The Polish market for private medical subscriptions (abonamenty medyczne) and health insurance is well-developed.
-The leading players include:
+Here's how the leading providers compare in 2026:

-• Luxmed (Gruppe Bupa): Poland's biggest private healthcare provider by clinic count.
-Individual plans from approximately 120–200 PLN/month.
-Strong specialist and diagnostics coverage.
+• Luxmed (Gruppe Bupa): Poland's biggest private healthcare provider by clinic count — over 270 facilities nationwide.
+Individual plans from approximately 130–210 PLN/month.
+Specialist and diagnostics coverage is extensive, and their online booking system works well in English.
+Best for: foreigners who want the widest clinic network.

-• Enel-Med: Competitive mid-range option with clinics concentrated in larger cities.
-Plans from around 90–150 PLN/month.
+• Enel-Med: Competitive mid-range option with clinics concentrated in Warsaw and a growing presence in other cities.
+Plans from around 95–160 PLN/month.
+Best for: budget-conscious residents in Warsaw.

 • PZU Zdrowie: Backed by Poland's largest insurer.
 Combines insurance and medical subscription models.
-Good for those already holding PZU policies.
+Plans from 100–180 PLN/month.
+Good for those already holding PZU policies (bundling discounts available).
+Best for: comprehensive coverage with a trusted Polish brand.

 • Signal Iduna, Inter Polska, TU Zdrowie: Traditional health insurance policies (not subscriptions) that reimburse medical costs.
-Useful for those who want flexibility in choosing providers.
+Premiums vary widely — from 80 PLN/month for basic reimbursement to 400+ PLN/month for comprehensive hospital cover.
+Best for: those who want flexibility in choosing any provider.

 What Does Private Coverage Typically Include?